-Mr. Spreng currently serves as the Managing Partner of Crescendo Ventures and a Partner of Decathlon Capital.
+Mr. Spreng currently serves as Managing Partner of Crescendo Ventures IV, LLC, which he co-founded in 1998 as a venture capital firm focused on early-stage investments in the technology, digital media and technology-enabled service markets.
 In addition, our executive officers and directors, as well as the current and future members of RGC, may serve as officers, directors or principals of other entities that operate in the same or a related line of business as we do.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which obligations may not be in the best interests of us or our stockholders.
 However, RGC's core investment team does not have a present intent to advise or manage another BDC with an investment strategy that is substantially similar to our investment strategy.

 In the course of our investing activities, we pay management and incentive fees to RGC and reimburse our Administrator for certain expenses it incurs.
-As a result, investors in our common stock invest on a "gross" basis and receive distributions on a "net" basis after expenses, resulting in a lower rate of return than an investor might achieve through direct investments.
+As a result, investors in our common stock invest on a

+"gross" basis and receive distributions on a "net" basis after expenses, resulting in a lower rate of return than an investor might achieve through direct investments.
 Accordingly, there may be times when the management team of RGC will have interests that differ from those of our stockholders, giving rise to a conflict.